- Food and Cooking»

-- Put one teaspoonful of salt into it and a little bit of turmeric for colour and flavour.
+- Put one teaspoonful of salt into it and a little bit of turmeric for color and flavor.

 - Add some water, say 20 to 30 ml and grind for 5 seconds.
 Then add some more water of same quantity and grind again for 8 to 10 seconds.
 Again add the balance water out of 100 ml and grind for another 5 seconds.
 The chutney will be ready now.

-- Remove the chutney into a bowl and you may add some curd to it for a better taste.
+- Remove the chutney from the grinder into a bowl and you may add some curd with water to it for a better taste.

-- You can top it with some mustard seeds(big) and a little bit of asafoetida both fried in a little bit of oil for better flavour.
+- You can top it with some mustard seeds(big) and a little bit of asafoetida both fried in a little bit of oil for better flavor.